cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 }
 ```

-There is an additional method that can be used with Promises called `finally` which is useful for doing some cleanup once the Promise is finished regardless of whether it was resolved or recjeted.
+There is an additional method that can be used with Promises called `finally` which is useful for doing some cleanup once the Promise is finished regardless of whether it was resolved or rejected.

 A complete example: